 In 2008, Hurricanes Dolly and Ike together resulted in more than 100,000 claims and almost \$3 billion in losses.
-Partly because of this increased activity, TDI conducted several examinations of TWIA operations between 2008 and 2011 and noted several areas of concern related to TWIA's corporate governance and overall operations.
-As a result of these observations and concerns regarding claim handling, TDI placed the Association under Administrative Oversight in February 2011, and the Texas Legislature passed House Bill 3 shortly thereafter; these events necessitated numerous changes to TWIA operations.
-The Board of Directors hired John W. Polak in April 2011 to implement the changes necessary for the Association to comply with applicable regulations and best practices.
+Partly because of this increased activity, TDI conducted examinations of TWIA operations between 2008 and 2011 and noted several areas of concern related to TWIA's past corporate governance and operations, including accounting procedures and financial statements, internal controls, record-keeping, communications with the Board of Directors, and claims procedures.
+An independent audit commissioned in 2010 evaluated procedures related to claims, premiums, expenditures, financial reporting, information systems, business continuity, and internal controls.
+The independent auditors reported weaknesses in the claims assignment and quality assurance processes, as well as in the Association's conditions for selecting, contracting with, and evaluating the performance of claims adjusting firms.
+As a result of these observations and public concerns regarding claim handling, TDI placed the Association under Administrative Oversight in February 2011 and the Texas Legislature passed House Bill 3 (HB 3) shortly thereafter.
+These events necessitated numerous changes to TWIA operations.
+The Board of Directors hired John W. Polak to replace the former General Manager in April 2011 and to implement the changes necessary for the Association to comply with applicable regulations and best practices.

-HB 3 significantly changed TWIA's residential and commercial policy forms, claims handling procedures, and judicial remedies for policyholders.
-It called for increased transparency, requiring TWIA to broadcast all Board meetings live and to report on compliance with the Insurance Code and Plan of Operations bimonthly to the Board of Directors, and it specifically mandated that TWIA be subject to the Public Information Act, Government Code Chapter 552.
+HB 3 significantly changed TWIA's residential and commercial policy forms, claims-handling procedures, and judicial remedies for policyholders.
+It called for increased transparency, requiring TWIA to broadcast all Board meetings live and to complete this bimonthly report on compliance with the Insurance Code and Plan of Operation, and it specifically mandated that TWIA be subject to the Public Information Act, Government Code Chapter 552.
 HB 3 also required TDI to create an ombudsman program, funded by TWIA, to inform and educate policyholders about the claims process, as well as an expert panel to provide a methodology for determining the extent of damage resulting from wind versus flood or surge.